 - Anna Wintour’s first cover of Vogue was so different from previous ones that editors thought she made a mistake.

-- Queen Victoria was the first person to wear a white wedding dress.
+- The first person to wear a white wedding dress was Queen Victoria.
 Before that white was associated with mourning.

 - Chanel no. 5 marked the beginning of modern perfume in 1921.